 Every life insurance company has different financial, lifestyle, residency and health requirements that must be met to approve a life insurance policy.
 We will explain these requirements within this article, provide some sample quotes, and explain the application and approval process.

-Before approving a life insurance policy, there are generally 4 major components of your health and lifestyle the insurance companies will evaluate.
+Before approving your policy, there are generally four major components of your health and lifestyle that most life insurance companies will evaluate.
 We've listed and explained each of these requirements below:

 1. Country of Residency